jurhas/mparser/README.md

 And it checks if you freed correctly all the memory.<br>

 <h3>Further libraries</h3>
-In mparser there are also other three libraries, an hashtable, a 8 byte string, and 16 byte string.<br>
+In mparser there are also other three libraries, an hashtable, a 8 byte string, and 16 byte string.
+4 I forgot the stack.<br>
-The hashtable is also designed to be fast and cover a very huge ammount of situations.To create it:<br>
+The one a bit more sofisticated is the hashtable, also designed to be fast and cover a very huge ammount of situations.To create it:<br>

 mHashtable * new_mHashtable(size_t start_size, mhash_f hsh_f,mcmp_f cmp_f); <br>